Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Discussion

 This research study proposed a multi-stage pipeline to segment three colon layers, with the overall goal of identifying the presence or absence of ganglion cells.
 The segmentation process used a ViT-based model to first segment the muscularis propria, then the myenteric plexus, and finally the ganglion cells within the myenteric plexus.
 The proposed approach achieved high Dice coefficient and PIR scores when segmenting the muscularis, a high GIR score when segmenting the myenteric plexus, and, finally, high precision and recall scores for identifying ganglion cells within the plexus region.
 Demonstrating the model’s capability to detect fine colon boundaries and detect ganglia with confidence.
 Performance evaluations surpassed those of conventional CNN methods and other shallow machine learning methods, indicating superior performance for segmenting colon tissue.
 These findings further demonstrate the potential of DL algorithms to aid HD diagnosis.

 The muscularis propria is a smooth muscle layer embedded within the walls of organs such as the GI tract and bladder, composed of an inner circular layer and an outer longitudinal layer, giving it a more uniform structure { \cite{b26}}.
 The ViT has an inherent self-attention mechanism, enabling it to attend to other image patches and capture long-range dependencies.
-For instance, it could relate to the appearance of the muscularis propria and its location relative to different regions of the image that correspond to the lamina propria or the submucosa.
+For instance, it can relate the appearance of the muscularis propria to its spatial context relative to adjacent layers, such as the lamina propria or submucosa.
 The segmentation performance of the ViT model yielded a Dice coefficient of 89.9\%, indicating strong agreement between the predicted and ground truth maps.
+Notably, the model slightly oversegments the muscularis, reflected in higher recall and lower precision.
+This behaviour increases the number of false positive muscularis pixels, but it preserves a perfect PIR, ensuring that all plexus regions remain fully contained within the predicted muscularis mask.
+While this enlarges the search region for stage two, the tradeoff is acceptable, as it prioritizes anatomical completeness needed for downstream segmentation.
 These results demonstrate that global-context information, combined with local feature representations, enables ViTs to achieve high segmentation accuracy, as evidenced by the Dice coefficients obtained.
 Additionally, segmentation performance on this layer yields a PIR of 100\%, ensuring that the plexus segmentation is applied within the anatomical region of interest for later accurate segmentation of ganglion cells.